Earl Wesley Berry: Execution

 Berry finished his last meal of Barbecue pork chops, barbecue pork sausages, buttered toast, salad (heavy on the onion), mashed potatoes and gravy, pecan pie, and any juice about 4:35 p.m. and was given a sedative.
 He elected not to take his last shower and did not make any phone calls.
 His mother, brother, sister-in-law and two friends visited him on the day of his execution.

-His Last Words were "No Comment".
+His last words were, "No comment.
+It's in God's hands now."

 Berry was pronounced dead at 6:15 p.m. on May 21, 2008.